How to create a population pyramid

 Publish & Embed

 Congratulations to your finished population pyramid!
 In this last step, you can publish your work and decide how to share it with the world.
 The best way to use a Datawrapper chart is by embedding it directly on your website.
 To do that, click the big blue button that says " Publish Chart".
 Then, copy & paste the embed code snippet into your website or CMS.
-You can also download your chart as a PNG or PDF by upgrading to a paid Single or Team account.
+You can also download your chart as a PNG (available to all Datawrapper users) or PDF (available only to users of Datawrapper Custom and Enterprise plan).
+For more information on the different pricing plans that Datawrapper offers, click here.